A Day Trip to Cheung Chau Island

 How to Get to Cheung Chau Island

-The Chueng Chau ferry departs every half hour from 4am to midnight.
+The Cheung Chau ferry departs every half hour from 4am to midnight.
+That means you can easily go for an early morning trip or stay for a late dinner.

-The fast ferry service costs HDK24.6 one way.
-The slow ferry service costs HKD12.6 one way.
-There is a surcharge on Sundays and Public Holidays.
+The fast ferry costs HDK 25 one way while the standard ferry costs HKD 13 one way.
+There is a surcharge applied on Sundays and Public Holidays.